data-apis/scipy-2023-presentation/paper.rst

 Introduction
 ============

+*TODO: Need more for the intro here, including a motivating example.*

+There are three primary stakeholders involved in Python code making use of
-The array API is designed around three primary stakeholders: Array libraries, array library consumers, and end users. *Array libraries* are Python libraries that implement an array object and a namespace that conforms to the array API standard.
-Examples of array libraries are NumPy, CuPy, and PyTorch. *Array library consumers* are libraries that implement functionality against the array API, consuming any conforming array library.
+arrays: array libraries, array library consumers, and end users. *Array libraries* are Python libraries that implement an array object and a namespace that conforms to the array API standard.
+Examples of array libraries are NumPy, CuPy, and PyTorch. *Array library consumers* are libraries that implement functionality on top of array libraries.
 Examples of array library consumers are SciPy and scikit-learn. *End users* are people such as scientists, data scientists, machine learning practitioners, as well as other higher level libraries, which make use of array libraries and array consuming libraries to solve problems with their data.

-In the present paradigm, array library consumers are written against a single array library (typically NumPy).
+In the present paradigm, array library consuming codes are written against a single array library (typically NumPy).
 Using the algorithms they provide with other array libraries is impossible.
 This is because, firstly, the array library is hard-coded into the functions with things like `np.<function>`, where `np` is `numpy`.
 Secondly, even if `np` could be swapped out with a different array library, different libraries provide different APIs, so the code would be unlikely to run without modification.

-However, if we examine the three stakeholders, we see that each stakeholder adds its own value to the workflow.
+However, if we examine the three stakeholders, we see that each stakeholder adds its own set of strengths to the ecosystem.
 Array libraries provide an array object and corresponding functions that are optimized against a certain set of use-cases and hardware.
 Array consumer libraries provide useful implementations of higher level algorithms.
-End-users provide the actual data and problem to be solved.
-The current paradigm is misaligned, because it is end-users who are the best suited to choose which array library best fits their needs.
-The may prefer a battle-tested, highly portable library like NumPy, or a library that has been optimized for deep learning workflows like PyTorch, or a library that can scale to multiple machines like Dask.
+End users provide the actual data and define the problem to be solved.
+The current paradigm is misaligned, as end users are the ones who are most suitable to choose the array library that best fits their needs.
+They may prefer a battle-tested, highly portable library like NumPy, or a library that has been optimized for deep learning workflows like PyTorch, or a library that can scale to multiple machines like Dask.
 But if they also want to make use of a high level array consumer library, that choice of array library will be forced on them by whatever array library it is implemented against.

 The array API specification corrects this misalignment by specifying a uniform API for array libraries to provide.
 Array consumer libraries can then be